Networkingy/Networkingy/README.md

 <img align="right" src="https://c.tenor.com/_DOBjnGspYAAAAAM/code-coding.gif" width="200" alt="Coding GIF"/>

-A passionate Network and security Engineer. worked with different vendors appliances such as CISCO, HUAWEI and also security appliances such as FORTI, ASA.
+A passionate Network and security Engineer.
+Worked with different vendors appliances such as CISCO, HUAWEI and also security appliances such as FORTI, ASA.